isomerpages/nlb-eyeonasia/_china-know-selected/selected-china-municipalities-and-provinces-an-overview.md

 ##### **Guangdong**

 Guangdong province and Singapore have been strong economic and trade partners over the years and have developed deep and diverse linkages, especially with new developments in the Greater Bay Area (GBA).
 Beyond the key cities of Guangzhou and Shenzhen, Singapore companies are venturing into other cities in the GBA, such as Huizhou.
 Rich in land resources, Huizhou is leveraging its strong foundation in the electronics and petrochemicals sectors, to develop the Infocomm Technology and new materials clusters to further its growth.
-Additionally, Singapore companies have found opportunities in sectors such as smart city solutions and financial services.[^5]
+Additionally, Singapore companies have found opportunities in sectors such as the green economy and healthcare.[^5]